moinwiki/moin/docs/user/templates_metadata.rst

 Templates make it easier for users to add new items that repeat a heading structure or phrases that are similar to many other items.
-Instead of starting from scratch or using a copy, paste, delete, type new or changed data; templates can be created that have the common text and structure already completed.
-When creating a new item, users can save time and possibly eliminate errors by choosing a template.
+Instead of starting from scratch or using a copy, paste, delete, type new data; templates can be created that have the common text and structure already completed.
+A template page must have a tag of "template".

+When creating a new item, users can save time and possibly eliminate errors by choosing a template from a list of applicable templates.
-A template page must have a tag of "template" and be of the same content type as the new item.
+Only templates having the same content type and namespace as the new item will be shown as choices.

 For templates with the MoinWiki markup, Predefined Variables can be used to insert date, time, creator, pagename, and the like.